You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Choose from the following dates for first-year orientation on the registration form:

-4. Review the New Student Checklist and begin completing needed items:
+4. Review the Accepted Student Checklist and begin completing needed items.

 5. Prepare for Orientation: